fxlin/p2-concurrency/docs/vtune.md

 ├── VTune_Profiler_2020_update2_setup.exe   (for Windows)
 └── vtune_profiler_2020_update2.tar.gz      (for Linux)
 ```
+Linux users: if the provided .tar.gz does not work, try the newest one from Intel.

 Mac users: try vtune_profiler_2020_update2.dmg first; if it crahes on your Mac, try m_oneapi_vtune_p_2022.2.0.172.dmg which reportedly works on > Monterey 12.3.

-Linux users: if the provided .tar.gz does not work, try the newest one from Intel.

-If none of the method works, you MAY run the VTune viewer from the command line on granger1/2.
+If none of the method works, Mac users may use the remote [Windows](https://www.cs.virginia.edu/wiki/doku.php?id=windows_server) provided by the CS IT.
+Or they may run the VTune viewer from the command line on granger1/2.
 Limitations apply.
 See [here](vtune-cmd.md).

 Download packages from portal to your local machine:

   * Method 1: ```scp portal.cs.virginia.edu:/u/xl6yq/cs4414/VTune_Profiler_2020_update2_setup.exe .```  (mac/Linux users should download dmg/tar.gz)
   * Method 2 (Win only): WinSCP, which can download files over SSH
     ![image-20210220102706282](image-20210220102706282.png)
+  * Method 3: download from Collab->resources->vtune

-  * (Optional) Want to try the newest VTune?
+  * (Optional; not recommended) Want to try the newest VTune?
 Download from [Intel](https://software.intel.com/content/www/us/en/develop/tools/vtune-profiler/choose-download.html#standalone).

 **Machine 2: Target**: A multicore Linux machine, e.g. our course server.
 We will call VTune from command lines to collect trace.